 If there is something you’ve been thinking about doing that you’ve been putting off because you think you might not be successful, I encourage you to try it.
 Take the first step up your mountain this week.
 Maybe you won’t succeed, but maybe you will.

 No matter what, you’ll learn important lessons that will help you try new things in the future.
 You’re more capable than you may think you are, so never sell yourself short.
 Don’t let the illness or anything else hold you back.

 There are so many possibilities in life, so many mountains to climb.
-You’ll never know what you can do until you try.
+You’ll never know what you can do until you try and pursue good habits.
 So get out there and get started.
 If you need additional help, consider joining a support group.